Impact of temporary lockdown on disease extinction in assortative networks: Theoretical Formulation

 where $0\leq \xi\leq 1$ measures the strength of the lockdown, and $T$ measures its duration.
 Notably, the new environmental state is advantageous for disease eradication, as during the lockdown, the EP greatly increases.

 The question we address here is how the EP increases due to this environmental change in the form of a temporary lockdown occurring at $t = t_0$.
-In fact, for $N\gg 1$, at times $t < t_0$ (assuming that $t_0$ is much shorter than the MTE) the pre-lockdown EP is expected to be exponentially small, and is given by $\mathcal{P}_b\simeq 1-e^{-t/\tau}$~\cite{Assaf2008time-modulated,assaf2009population,Israeli2020switching}.
+In fact, for $N\gg 1$, at times $t < t_0$ (assuming that $t_0$ is much shorter than the MTE $\tau$) the pre-lockdown EP is expected to be exponentially small, and is given by $\mathcal{P}_b\simeq 1-e^{-t/\tau}$~\cite{Assaf2008time-modulated,assaf2009population,Israeli2020switching}.
 At times $t_0 < t < t_0 + T$ , when the lockdown is applied, the EP grows at a faster rate, reaching a post-lockdown value of $\mathcal{P}_a$ at $t = t_0 + T$, which satisfies $\mathcal{P}_a\gg \mathcal{P}_b$.
 We are interested in computing the increase in the EP due to the lockdown $\Delta \mathcal{P} \equiv \mathcal{P}_a-\mathcal{P}_b$ which approximately equals $\mathcal{P}_a$~\footnote{In sharp contrast to the EP, which significantly grows, the MTE is almost not affected by the lockdown as long as the lockdown duration is sufficiently small~\cite{assaf2009population,Israeli2020switching}.}.
-In a homogeneous setting $\mathcal{P}_a$ can be found analytically, see Appendix.
-In the following we compare the results of homogeneous and heterogeneous networks to explore the lockdown impact under varying network heterogeneity and assortativity.
+In a homogeneous setting $\mathcal{P}_a$ can be found analytically, see Appendix A. In the following we compare the results of homogeneous and heterogeneous networks to explore the lockdown impact under varying network heterogeneity and assortativity.

 It is important to note that, as either the strength or duration of the intervention increases, the resulting impact on the EP becomes more substantial.
 However, stronger or longer interventions are also more resource-intensive and harder to implement.
-Since, increasing heterogeneity and assortativity can markedly affect extinction dynamics, potentially shortening the disease lifetime~\cite{clancy_2018_persistence,hindes_2019_undirected_degree_hetro,korngut_2022_direction,korngut2025_assortative}, we expect that the lockdown effectiveness will greatly increase in realistic networks compared to a well-mixed setting.
+Since increasing heterogeneity or assortativity leads to a shorter disease lifetime~\cite{clancy_2018_persistence,hindes_2019_undirected_degree_hetro,korngut_2022_direction,korngut2025_assortative}, we expect that the lockdown effectiveness will increase in heterogeneous networks compared to a well-mixed setting.
 Our goal is therefore to determine the level of resources a lockdown must allocate to sustainably increase the EP in a realistic heterogeneous setting.
-In other words, given a desired outcome of the lockdown---i.e, increasing the extinction risk by a certain prescribed factor---we wish to explore how the lockdown duration and strength should vary, as a function of the network's heterogeneity and assortativity, and vice versa.
+In other words, given a desired outcome of the lockdown---i.e., increasing the clearance likelihood by a certain prescribed factor---we wish to explore how the lockdown duration and strength should vary, as a function of the network's heterogeneity and assortativity.